tarasowski/customer-satisfaction-machine-learning/README.md

 5) Test the newly created endpoint.
 Send a test review to receive 1 for positive and 0 for negative.
 * Basic usage: `curl -d "It was an awesome movie.
-I do recommed the movie." -X POST https://xxxxxxx.execute-api.aws-region.amazonaws.com/predict`
+I do recommend the movie." -X POST https://xxxxxxx.execute-api.aws-region.amazonaws.com/predict`

 **Important**: The AWS Sagemaker endpoints are billed per seconds.
 The endpoints are not serverless.
 Therefore the endpoint should be deleted if not in use.
 The deletion of the CloudFormation